Scientific Name

 Description

-Crassula tecta is a small attractive succulent with short branches covered by thick fleshy leaves to form rosettes.
-It grows up to 2 inches (5 cm) tall, often much-branched from the base.
-Leaves are grey-green, covered with white, irregularly shaped papillae giving them a grey or whitish appearance.
-They are variable in size and shape, up to 1.4 inches (3.5 cm) long and up to 0.6 inches (1.5 cm) wide.
-Flowers are tiny 5-petalled white cups with yellow anthers.
+Crassula tecta is an attractive, small succulent that forms rosettes of thick, fleshy, grey-green leaves covered with white, irregularly shaped papillae, giving them a grey or whitish appearance.
+It can grow up to 2 inches (5 cm) tall and is often much branched from the base.
+The leaves are variable in size and shape, measuring up to 1.4 inches (3.5 cm) long and 0.6 inches (1.5 cm) wide.

 Hardiness